MazamaScience/air-quality-examples/docs/2024/State_AQC_Tables/index.md

 * Very Unhealthy -- Health alert: The risk of health effects is increased for everyone.
 * Hazardous -- Health warning of emergency conditions: everyone is more likely to be affected.

+The number of days a community spends in each category is a useful health statistic.
+The US EPA recently announced updated NAAQS (National Ambient Air Quality Standards) for PM2.5.
+The lowered thresholds will result in a change in the number of days communities experience each Air Quality Category (AQC).

 ## Daily AQC Reports by State and Month

-The following table provides linnks to reports summarizing the cumulative number of days PM2.5 monitors spent in each Air Quality Category during a given month.
+The following table provides links to reports summarizing the cumulative number of days PM2.5 monitors spent in each Air Quality Category during a given month.
-These tables and plots are calculated using existing (2023) and updated (2024) NAAQS and allow for an easy review of the impact of the updated NAAWQS.
+These tables and plots are calculated using existing (2023) and updated (2024) PM2.5 NAAQS and allow for an easy review of the impact of the updated NAAWQS.
 Each report covers one state for a given month with tables and plots for the years 2014 to 2023.